Excel-DNA/ExcelDna/docs/index.md

 Since Excel-DNA uses the Excel C API, porting C/C++ add-in code based on the Excel XLL SDK is very easy.
 (No more `XLOPER`s!)

 The Excel-DNA Runtime is free for all use, and distributed under a permissive open-source license that also allows commercial use.

+Originally, the project was hosted on [https://exceldna.codeplex.com](https://exceldna.codeplex.com), where you can still download the site in it's historic state as a package.
+After CodePlex' shutdown the archive site is however mostly unusable by now.

 ## Latest Releases
 The current version is [Excel-DNA 1.00](https://excel-dna.net/2019/03/17/excel-dna-version-1-0/), released in March 2019 and includes numerous bug-fixes as well as improvements to the build-time Visual Studio integration